limbernie/limbernie.github.io/_posts/2019-10-06-ghoul-htb-walkthrough.md

 The first argument is the key; the second argument is the attempted password.
 Combine this script with [GNU Parallel](https://www.gnu.org/software/parallel/) and a good wordlist, and you got yourself a powerful, multi-threaded cracker of sorts. :laughing:

-Well, I\'ve tried the famed wordlist `rockyou.txt` with no luck.
+Well, I've tried the famed wordlist `rockyou.txt` with no luck.
 Then it dawned upon me that the wordlist could come from the site.
 Remember the secret chat group?
 We can use `cewl` to extract a wordlist from it.

 <a class="image-popup">
 ![f0cc9e8a.png](/assets/images/posts/ghoul-htb-walkthrough/f0cc9e8a.png)